-According to NHS figures at any given time one sixth of the adult population will have some form of mental health issue.
-Despite this prevalence mental health can still be seen as more difficult to deal with than physical health issues.
-Firstly you need to ensure your company fosters a supportive culture.
+According to NHS figures at any given time a sixth of the adult population will have some form of mental health issue.
+Despite this prevalence mental health can still be seen to be more difficult to deal with than physical health issues.
+Firstly, you need to ensure your company fosters a supportive culture.
 Remember that legally a mental illness is classified as a disability, so you must make reasonable adjustments to accommodate the individual’s needs.

 There are a range of actions you can take to improve employee mental health, ranging from training to improve people management skills, to offering third-party assistance or counselling.
 You need to give your line managers the confidence to spot the warning signs and know how to react.

-Ask yourself if it's a workload issue.
+Ask yourself: is this a workload issue?
+Working long hours is unsustainable.
 You need to get the balance right for all employees.
-Also would an interviewee coming to your business feel comfortable disclosing a mental health issue?
-Do your interviewers make your company policy on this area clear?
-It’s a good test of how confident you are (and how clear your policies are in this area).
+Would an interviewee coming to your business feel comfortable disclosing a mental health issue?
+Do your interviewers make clear your company policy on this area?
+It’s a good test of how confident you are and how clear your policies are in this area.

 Yes there is a legal agenda behind all these workplace ‘issues’.
 But above all they are about the overall good of your present and future workforce.
-If you want to attract and retain the very best talent having clear and well-communicated policies on gender pay, bullying and harassment and employee mental health will not only ensure you do not fall foul of the law – a law your employees have the power to enact though a tribunal – but also make for a better, happier, more empowered, and more productive workforce.
+If you want to attract and retain the very best talent having clear and well-communicated policies on gender pay reporting, bullying and harassment and employee mental health will not only ensure you do not fall foul of the law but make for a happier, more empowered, and more productive workforce.

 Find out more by downloading our guide to Mastering the People Power Revolution